Rattlesnake Ridge

 Bailey (l) & Gemini Peru (r) New Home Found in West Richland

 Bailey (left) is a large llama, age unknown but not old.
-ABSE Gemini Peru, ILR #168432, was born June 22, 1996 in Montana.
+ABSE Gemini Peru (right), ILR #168432, was born June 22, 1996 in Montana.
 Both geldings are in good condition and will halter and lead, though Bailey is timid.
 Gemini is a self-assured and wise old llama, minding his own business but not taking guff from anyone.
 They have been relocated to our place.

 Mohamad Ali (l) and Count Divot (r) New Home Found in Hermiston